 Tactile, or kinesthetic, learners are “doers.”
 They can read or listen to information all day long, but for it to really sink in they prefer firsthand experience with practical applications.
 They take the term “hands-on” literally.

 Ideal training: To fully understand what you’re doing, you need to see exactly how everything works in real time as you take part in the process.
 So your best bet is to dive into a new undertaking while an experienced manager or coworker supervises or assists.
 You won’t learn much when you watch someone navigate a database, so ask your trainer to instead give you instructions as you attempt to do it yourself.
-When it comes to studying for in-demand certifications, you’ll increase your chances of excelling by taking practice tests.
+When it comes to studying for accounting certifications, you’ll increase your chances of excelling by taking practice tests.

 If you’ve never identified your own learning style or considered the impact of lifelong learning on your accounting career, take some time to think about how you’ve successfully retained information in the past.
 Or go online and search for a learning-style assessment.
 Knowing how you most effectively learn things is crucial in terms of optimizing your professional development and, with proper application, could even help you make that next big career move.